MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-configure-connectors-with-proxy-servers.md

 # Work with existing on-premises proxy servers

 This article explains how to configure Microsoft Entra application proxy connectors to work with outbound proxy servers.
-It is intended for customers with network environments that have existing proxies.
+It's intended for customers with network environments that have existing proxies.

 We start by looking at these main deployment scenarios: